codeccoop/forms-bridge/README.md

    backend and use some credentials: The target database, the username and the password.
    Data will be sent as POST requests encoded as JSON data.

-On REST form hooks, submission data will be sent with data encoded as `application/json` by default if there is no uploads.
-Else if form submission contains files, the default behavior is to send data as `multipart/formdata` encodec content type.
+On REST form hooks, submission data will be sent encoded as `application/json` by default if there is no uploads.
 You can modify this behavior using backend's HTTP headers.
 Supported content types are `application/json`, `application/x-www-form-urlencoded` and `multipart/form-data`.
 If you needs any other encoding schema, you have to use `forms_bridge_payload` to encode your submission as string.

-> 🚩 For REST HTTP methods GET and DELETE, the request has no body and your data will be sent as
+> 🚩 For REST HTTP methods GET and DELETE, the request has no body and your data will be sent
-> URL query params.
+> as URL query params.

+## Attachments

+In Forms Bridge, attachments are files that has to be sent with your submission data to a backend.

+By default, Forms Bridge will send this files as binary data using the `multipart/form-data` encoding schema unless your backend connexions has a different `Content-Type` HTTP header.
+Forms Bridge will check to the form hook's backend for this header.
+If it exists and is not `multipart/form-data`, Forms Bridge will include this files as base64 encoded strings to your payload.

-> 🚩 On JSON-RPC hooks attachments will be encoded as base64 content and included to your submission
+> 🚩 On JSON-RPC hooks attachments will always be encoded as base64 content and included to
-> data.
-This is needed because JSON-RPC API does not support `multipart/form-data` content types.
+> your submission data.
+This is needed because JSON-RPC API does not support `multipart/form-data`
+> content types.

 ## Form Pipes